Skip to main content

 Doxa's Engage feature includes a clear disclaimer in the app: Engage is not counselling, therapy, or medical advice.

-This is not a formality.
-It is a genuine statement of what Engage is and is not.
+This disclaimer is a genuine statement of what Engage is and is not.

-Faith-based conversations can be deeply meaningful.
-They can help people find perspective, reconnect with what they believe, and surface encouragement they had forgotten.
+Engage sessions can be deeply meaningful.
+They can help you find perspective, reconnect with what you believe, and surface encouragement you had forgotten.
 All of that is real and valuable.

 A Simple Invitation

-The best way to understand Engage is to try a conversation.
+The best way to understand Engage is to try a session.

 Not as a test, and not with an agenda.
 Just bring what you are carrying.
 Write it out or speak it.
 See what the tool surfaces from your record, from the Grace Record, from Scripture.